 A major consists of a minimum of 62 hours in an area; a minor consists of a minimum of 18 hours.
-Minors are available in most areas where a major is offered, in addition to African-American Studies, economics, finance, history, and social work.
-Upon selection of a major, students are required to file a proposed program of courses with the school advisor and with the dean's approval.
-To change a major, students must
+Minors are available in most areas where a major is offered, in addition to African-American Studies, economics,

-- 1. Obtain a Declaration/Change-of-Major form from their current school - 2.
+- Obtain a Declaration/Change-of-Major form from their current school - 2.
 Obtain the signature of the appropriate school deans (previous and new) and - 3.
-Submit the form to the Office of the Registrar
+Submit the form to the Office of the Registrar The change of major becomes effective on the date the change of major